hebrides/intern-training/README.md

 ### Part 5.
 Tech Stacks

 You should know what a "technology stack" means.
 A client-server app's tech stack refers to the set of commercial and free tools used to build, deploy, and host the app.
 There are many tech stack tools.
 Juior developers often [struggle](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) deciding what tools to use to start.
 Avoid exploring all stack tools.
 Instead, learn a minimum set so that you don't become overwhelmed, and focus on what's needed to reach _your goals_.
 Put another way, a good, raw-skilled artist usually draws pretty well with a #2 pencil.
-While acquiring new pencils, pens, art boards, etc. _may_ help the young artist grow, practice with the #2 _will_.
+While acquiring new pencils, pens, art boards, etc. _may_ help an aspiring artist grow, practice with the #2 _will_.

 1) https://stackshare.io/stacks
 2) https://youtu.be/Sxxw3qtb3_g